jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 ___

 ### **R2D28:** Monday 25th March 2019
 + **Notes** - Slightly truncated day today.
 Building a couple more single page websites today starting with a gallery of projects rather than a slider of images.
-Tided up a few things elsewhere too.
+Tidied up a few things elsewhere too.
 + **Technologies Used** - HTML, CSS, JavaScript

 ### **R2D27:** Friday 22nd March 2019